Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Experiments

 We approximately solve the (strongly-convex or strongly-concave) problems in \eqref{eq:v1v2} using 25 steps of gradient descent and gradient ascent, respectively.
 Then, the objective $V$ is minimized by using $100$ steps of gradient descent.

 \end{itemize}

 The performance of the experiments are evaluated according to the following procedure.
 First, an attack is generated, and the corresponding link capacities are reduced according to the attack pattern.
 Then, the minimum cost flow is computed based on the available link capacities.
 Let $\x_{\rm att}, \x_{\rm cl}$ denote the minimum cost flow assignment after and before the attack, respectively.
-We define the following {\it relative} increase of the cost as a performance measure:

-The higher the increase the more successful/powerful the attack.
+We define the following {\it relative} increase of the cost as a performance measure: $\rho: = \frac{q_{\rm tot}(\x_{\rm att}) - q_{\rm tot}(\x_{\rm cl})}{q_{\rm tot}(\x_{\rm cl})}.$ The higher the increase the more successful/powerful the attack.
 Furthermore, in our experiments we compute the above measure as a function of the adversary's budget, and for each budget level we perform the experiment $15$ times (each time a new graph is created, with different capacity and cost vectors) and average the results.

 The results are illustrated in Fig. \ref{fig:min_cost_exp}.
 Observe that the proposed minimax based attack is more powerful compared to the three baselines, as it leads to the largest minimum cost flow after the attack in both networks (regardless of which algorithm we use).
+This also implies that the stationary solutions defined in the previous section correspond to relatively ``strong'' attacks.
 We also notice that MGD is slightly more advantageous compared to the GDA.
 It is worth mentioning that the network we generated makes the attack problem {\it non-trivial}, in the sense that random attack does not work (the relative cost increase is imperceptible).
 Further, we would like to point out that the relatively high variance exhibited in the experiments is not unexpected since at every run we generate a different graph.
 In particular, in the experiments with $p=0.75$, every new graph differs significantly from the previous one, leading to higher variance in this case.